-LANE KEEPING ASSIST UNAVAILABLE
+LANE DEPARTURE WARNING UNAVAILABLE

-This message displays when the Lane Keep Assist (LKA) and Lane Departure Warning (LDW) system is temporarily unavailable.
-The LKA system does not need service.
+This message displays when attempting to activate the Lane Departure Warning (LDW) system when it is temporarily unavailable.
+The LDW system does not need service.

 This message could be due to the camera being blocked.
 Cleaning the outside of the windshield behind the rearview mirror may correct the issue.